ichibrosan/multiware-framework-and-vpa/README.md

 I am still working on this project and most importantly, I am looking for ways to make it easier to install.

+The most recent addition to the software is a set of program icons in the dashboard for most of my favorite software applications.

 <img height="564" src="images/vpa-login.png" width="1066" height="564"/>